-While the reviews considered for this Expert Opinion add to the evidence on the beneficial and adverse impacts of neuraminidase inhibitors, it is clear that further studies are needed to strengthen the evidence base overall, in particular for severe clinical end points and for individual risk groups (e.g. patients with asthma, chronic obstructive pulmonary disease (COPD), cardiovascular disease, or diabetes).
-This Expert Opinion provides an overview of ongoing efforts to strengthen the evidence base for current NAIs and possible new influenza antivirals.
+While the reviews considered for this expert opinion add to the evidence on the beneficial and adverse impacts of neuraminidase inhibitors, it is clear that further studies are needed to strengthen the evidence base overall, in particular for severe clinical end points and for individual risk groups (e.g. patients with asthma, chronic obstructive pulmonary disease (COPD), cardiovascular disease, or diabetes).
+This expert opinion provides an overview of ongoing efforts to strengthen the evidence base for current NAIs and possible new influenza antivirals.
 Research and development work is underway on new NAI formulations, several new antivirals, and various combination therapies with current and new antiviral drugs.

-This ECDC Expert Opinion confirms earlier assessments by ECDC and national authorities that there is no 70 significant new evidence from RCTs to support any changes to the approved indications and recommended use of 71 neuraminidase inhibitors in EU/EEA Member States.
-Recommendations to treat patients with severe influenza, or 72 those at high risk of the complications of influenza, and provide prophylaxis to the most vulnerable and their 73 families are based on the evidence from RCTs of a significant protective effect of antivirals against influenza, 74 evidence from observational studies of protection against severe endpoints, extrapolation from studies suggesting 75 suppression of virus excretion and a generally benign safety profile.
-These national recommendations are further 76 77 supported by this review.
-This position is consistent with guidance from the World Health Organization (WHO) and 78 many national public health organisations in Europe, North America, Southeast Asia, Australia, Japan and New 79 Zealand.
+This ECDC expert opinion confirms earlier assessments by ECDC and national authorities that there is no significant new evidence from RCTs to support any changes to the approved indications and recommended use of neuraminidase inhibitors in EU/EEA Member States.
+Recommendations to treat patients with severe influenza, or those at high risk of the complications of influenza, and provide prophylaxis to the most vulnerable and their families are based on the evidence from RCTs of a significant protective effect of antivirals against influenza, evidence from observational studies of protection against severe endpoints, extrapolation from studies suggesting suppression of virus excretion and a generally benign safety profile.
+These national recommendations are further supported by this review.
+This position is consistent with guidance from the World Health Organization (WHO) and many national public health organisations in Europe, North America, south-east Asia, Australia, Japan and New Zealand.

 Available evidence provides support for the use of NAIs as prophylaxis and treatment and thus they can be considered a reasonable public health measure during seasonal influenza outbreaks, pandemics and zoonotic outbreaks caused by susceptible influenza virus strains.
-With respect to stockpiling of NAIs, evidence reviewed by the expert group support the practice to stockpile NAIs as part of country preparedness plans.
-However, this Expert protection of vulnerable subgroups or essential services, public perception of risks and benefits of the threat and the intervention, the methods available for a timely delivery of interventions, political and ethical issues.
-EU/EEA governments will have to take difficult policy decisions on preparedness plans based on incomplete evidence on
+With respect to stockpiling of NAIs, evidence reviewed by the expert group support the practice of stockpiling NAIs as part of country preparedness plans.
+However, this expert opinion did not consider other relevant issues such as cost-effectiveness, opportunity costs, strategies for protection of vulnerable subgroups or essential services, public perception of risks and benefits of the threat and the intervention, the methods available for a timely delivery of interventions, political and ethical issues.
+EU/EEA governments will have to take difficult policy decisions on preparedness plans based on incomplete evidence on upcoming threats and possible interventions to protect their populations, bearing in mind that the evidence base for NAIs should be strengthened and research focusing on new influenza antivirals should be supported to facilitate these decisions.